Skip to Main Content

 • Websites with .com or .net are not always unreliable but they should be used with caution

-• Information from sites with many broken links might not be a reliable resource because it indicates that the site isn't maintained on a regular basis
+• Information from sites with many broken links might not be a reliable resource because it indicates that the site isn't maintained

 • Always compare information that you find on a website with other information sources.